njaupan/ecc_finder/README.md

 ```
 ## Video about how to install and run ecc_finder

-You can watch this video about the installation and usuage of ecc_finder, see the [Video_install](https://www.youtube.com/watch?v=nOmYEpaas0w) for detailed documentation, which takes 2 minutes to install on a Mac.
+You can watch this video about the installation and usuage of ecc_finder, see the [ecc_finder_install_Video](https://www.youtube.com/watch?v=nOmYEpaas0w) for detailed documentation, which takes 2 minutes to install on a Mac.

+Example1 run: using Arabidopsis test sequences in the folder test_samples, see the [Long-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Example2 run: using Arabidopsis test sequences in the folder test_samples, see the [Short-read-mapping_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Example3 run: using Arabidopsis test sequences in the folder test_samples, see the [Long-read-assembly_Video_example](https://www.youtube.com/watch?v=11O_lkUgOwY).
-Example run: using test samples from Arabidopsis in the folder test_samples, see the [Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).
+Example4 run: using Arabidopsis test sequences in the folder test_samples, see the [Short-read-assembly_Video_example](https://www.youtube.com/watch?v=QUWFUZ19-yw).

 ## Index
 ```bash